How to Taste a Cigar: A Step-by-Step Guide

 - Sweet: Cigar flavors in this category include caramel, honey, and fruit.
 There are various ways to make a cigar taste sweet, like artificially adding sugar to the end of the cigar.

-- Unami: The tongue’s Umami taste receptor is activated by amino acids.
+- Umami: The tongue’s Umami taste receptor is activated by amino acids.
 These are commonly found in protein-rich foods like meats and cheeses.

 It can initially be hard to identify exactly what you’re tasting.
 If you struggle to overcome this roadblock, turn to a cigar flavor wheel.
 This can especially help when you taste something familiar but can’t quite place it.